 "95% we lost" - I replied to everyone's bewilderment.

-You try to calculate, 100 orders, according to the 95% index, there will be 5 failed orders.
-Just multiply that by the quantity of 50,000 tons that Hoan Vu makes each time, how much will it be, and multiply that by the entire Vietnamese agricultural industry?
+You try to calculate, 100 orders, according to the index 95%, there will be 5 orders dropped.
+Just multiply that by the quantity of 50,000 tons that Hoan Vu makes each time, how much will it be, and multiply it by the whole Vietnamese agricultural industry?

-Every year, we export 200 shipments, but if 6 or 7 shipments fail, the association will ban them and the business will lose money.
-Moreover, the process of importing back to Vietnam will increase the cost by a hundred times.
-Therefore, talking about 95% of the shipments passing the standards means bankruptcy.
+Every year we export 200 shipments, but if 6 or 7 shipments fail, the association will ban them, and the business will lose money.
+Moreover, the process of importing back to Vietnam increases the cost by a hundred times.
+Therefore, talking about 95% of the shipments passing the test means bankruptcy.

 For me, every export order must always reach 100% or at least 99.99%.
 That number is the company's requirement and also the pressure I put on myself.

-Has your company ever been in a situation where there is a 0.01% margin for error?
+Has your company ever been in the 0.01% error situation?

 - Yes!
 It was a very painful lesson!